nyandora/grpc-kotlin-trial/README.md

 This example does not select this convenience because in actual scenes we generate stub codes and then copy to client project or/and server project.

+## The trial elements inside this repository.
+### Error Handling

+This repository follows ["Error Model"](https://cloud.google.com/apis/design/errors) guided by Google.

+Specifically, when the server application gets a validation error, the application responses `INVALID_ARGUMENT` status code with `com.google.rpc.BadRequest` message for describing error information.

+Then the client application extract this message from a caught exception.